 Q1.
 I have decided not to travel now due to COVID-19.
 Can I get a refund??

-For any voluntary cancellations, the refund value would depend on the terms and conditions of the ticket.
+If you decide not to travel and cancel your flight, the refund value would depend on the terms and conditions of the ticket.

 Q2.
 What if I want to travel but postpone my flight to a later date?